yy502/laserpecker/LP_fundamentals.md

 ## Safety

-Never ever look at the laser for long time (say, more than 10 seconds) when it's engraving, even with eye protections.
-It's OK to look at the laser in adjustment mode.
+Never ever look at the laser when it's engraving with naked eyes.
+Do not stare at the laser when it's engraving even with eye protections.
+It's OK to look at the laser in preview mode.
 It's low power.

-I know it's hard to resist watching the ongoing engraving job, we have all done it ;-P If you must watch for whatever reason, turn on the camera app in your phone and watch over phone screen.
+I know it's hard to resist watching the ongoing engraving job, we have all done it...
+If you must watch it for whatever reason, point your phone's camera to it through some laser protection and watch over the phone screen.

+If you wish to purchase your own laser protections, make sure they protect against 405-450nm laser.